 Choose Shopify If…

 - You want to use your POS app on multiple devices without having to pay extra

 - You’re building a large, complex eCommerce site

 - You want to take advantage of Shopify’s 2,000+ eCommerce integrations

-- You want to connect your existing payment processor to a POS
+- You want to connect your existing payment processor to a POS and/or eCommerce website

 - You want the security of knowing you can get live help 24/7